appianps/ps-plugin-appianrpa-Snippets/snippets-examples/robot-3270-snippet/README.md

   <img src="./console/img/pcomm_save.png" alt="Save session"/>
 </p>

-- Exits the terminal, in the Session Managers you can see the new session.
+- Exits the terminal, in the Session Managers we can see the new session.

 <p align="center">
   <img src="./console/img/pcomm_session_saved.png" alt="Session saved"/>
 </p>

+- To avoid the print dialogue appearing when the session is opened, let's edit the **PCSWS.ws** file and include the following text:

+	[LT]
+	IgnoreWCCStartPrint=Y